4 min read

 • course-related admissions tests

-Perhaps the most well-known course-related admissions test is the University Clinical Aptitude Test (UCAT) which you must sit if you want to apply for a medical or dental degree programme.
+Perhaps the most well-known course-related admissions test is the University Clinical Aptitude Test (UCAT) which you must sit if you want to apply for a Medical or Dental degree programme.
 However, there are others, so check the entry requirements of your chosen degree carefully.

 3. Portfolios

-For some degree programmes, such as fine art and architecture, you could be asked to submit a portfolio of work.
+For some degree programmes, such as Fine Art and Architecture, you could be asked to submit a portfolio of work.
 This should be your original work and show your creativity, enthusiasm and commitment to your subject.

-You will be able to submit your portfolio digitally, and if you are successful at this stage, you could be invited for an interview.
+You'll be able to submit your portfolio digitally, and if you are successful at this stage, you could be invited for an interview.

 4. Interviews and auditions